top of page

 Testing Fundamentals: Why We Test

-Testing is the most discussed and least understood practice in software development.
-Teams argue about coverage percentages.
-Managers ask if testing is "done."
-Developers skip tests to hit deadlines and then spend weekends fixing production bugs.
+Testing is the most argued-about, least understood practice in software.
+Teams fight over coverage percentages.
+Managers ask whether testing is "done," as if it were a phase with an end.
+Developers skip it to hit a date and then donate their weekend to production.

 Why We Test